 RSE will not be a National Curriculum subject so there is unlikely to be a new programme of study, as there is for other National Curriculum subjects.
 There is also no obligation to examine the subject at GCSE level, for example.

-Updated Government guidance on RSE will be published ahead of September 2019, but the Governmnet expects schools to start making preparations now, and endorses the supplementary advice: ‘SRE for the 21st Century’, which was produced by the Sex Education Forum, Brook and PSHE Association in 2014.
+Proposed new Government guidance on RSE was published in July 2018 and is open for public consultation.
+This includes tables of content that list what pupils should know 'by the end of primary' and 'by the end of secondary'.
+This guidance will be finalised ahead of September 2019, with all schools required to follow it by September 2020.
+The Governmnet expects schools to start making preparations now, and endorses the supplementary advice: ‘SRE for the 21st Century’, which was produced by the Sex Education Forum, Brook and PSHE Association in 2014.

 See Government policy statement on RSE, relationships education and PSHE, published in March 2017.